zdravkov/kendo-docs/web/autocomplete/overview.md

         });
     });

-### Using the Kendo UI Web DataSource to bind to JSONP suggestions
+### Using the Kendo UI DataSource to bind to a JSONP service

     $(document).ready(function(){
      $("#autoComplete").kendoAutoComplete({